andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 However, the API does not support bulk download of the entire collection of board games in one go.
 Some BGG datasets have been made available by others online.
 For example, [this](https://www.kaggle.com/datasets/andrewmvd/board-games) is a smaller dataset of 20K games that have received at least 30 ratings by users, while [this](https://www.kaggle.com/datasets/seanthemalloy/board-game-geek-database) is a larger dataset of >100K games.
 Note that these datasets represent a snapshot in time, as data changes as users add ratings.
 As well, there is at least [one python API wrapper available](https://github.com/lcosmin/boardgamegeek) (although it is no longer maintained), and a number of other analyses about board games have been written previously, e.g. [here](https://jvanelteren.github.io/blog/2022/01/19/boardgames.html) and [here](https://dvatvani.github.io/BGG-Analysis-Part-1.html).

-I wanted to get more experience writing code that interacts with HTTP servers,  I decided to write my own code to handle downloading the data and to analyze it myself.
-As I side benefit, I wanted to try out the `pytest` library for testing.
+I wanted to get more experience writing code that interacts with HTTP servers,  so I decided to write my own code to handle downloading the data and to analyze it myself.
+As a side benefit, I wanted to try out the `pytest` library for testing.

 The content of the current post deals with code I wrote to download the data and prepare the data; the analysis is [described in a second blog post](https://mixedconclusions.com/blog/boardgames_part_two/).

 ## Data Download
 ### The BoardGameGeek XML API
 All board games on BGG have a id assigned to them.
-For example, [Settlers of Catan](https://boardgamegeek.com/boardgame/13/catan) is located at `https://boardgamegeek.com/boardgame/13/catan`, with an id of `13`.
+For example, [Settlers of Catan](https://boardgamegeek.com/boardgame/13/catan) is located at `https://boardgamegeek.com/boardgame/13/`, with an id of `13`.
 From manual probing of the URLs, it appears the current maximum id for boardgames is somewhere around `362383`.

 Board game data can be downloaded from the [BGG API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) by URI of the form: